fbasas/bball-playback/README.md

 - `POST /api/game/createGame`: Creates a new game with specified home and visiting teams
 - `GET /api/game/init/:gameId`: Initializes a game with the specified ID
-- `GET /api/game/next/:gameId`: Retrieves the next play for the specified game
+- `GET /api/game/next/:gameId?currentPlay=<playId>`: Retrieves the next play for the specified game after the current play ID
 - `GET /api/game/info/:gid`: Retrieves game information from the plays table
 - `GET /api/game/announceLineups/:gameId`: Announces the starting lineups for a game with AI-generated commentary